mithun50/MicPish/README.md

 # MicPish
 **MicPish** is a Flask-based web application designed to capture Audio file (of 4sec) and gather IP-based geolocation data from users.
-It integrates with ssh tunnel to securely expose your local server to the internet, enabling external access.
+It integrates with SSH tunnel to securely expose your local server to the internet, enabling external access.

 ## Table of Contents